 If you haven’t already implemented ways to gather first-party data, this should be one of your key focus areas in 2024.
 To help you get started, you can, for example, leverage gated reports in exchange for users’ email addresses.
 Other ways include offering discounts and exclusive content and conducting surveys and quizzes.

 While Google (and co) might be making changes to privacy and data laws, one thing that remains (mostly) unchanged is SEO best practices.
 Sure, changes to Google’s algorithm are made from time to time, but there are a number of proven best practices that keep on delivering results.
 Stick to these and you’ll grab the attention of your human readers and possibly be rewarded with a higher ranking.

 Here are some SEO tips to follow in 2024:

 - Improve the loading speed of your web pages

 - Produce useful blog posts and other educational digital assets

 - Build authoritative backlinks and create internal links

 3. Sell directly to consumers

 With more consumers shopping online, D2C eCommerce sales are becoming more popular.
 Without third-party platforms like Amazon or eBay, D2C brands have more control over consumer engagement and can reduce costs and directly access customer data.
-In fact, eMarketer predicts that eCommerce sales for the D2C market will reach nearly $175 billion in 2023.
+In fact, eMarketer predicts that eCommerce sales for the D2C market will reach $213 billion in 2024.

 An example of a successful D2C brand is NIKE Direct.
 Since 2017, it has more than doubled its revenue to reach nearly $19 billion by the end of May 2022.
 Like Nike, you can start D2C marketing by listing your products to your own website, writing relevant and informative content, and partnering with influencers.